 UW ECE News on COVID-19

-ECE Assistant Professor Brian Johnson featured in IEEE Spectrum article on how the novel coronavirus has disrupted labwork and field experiments at various institutions around the country.
+- UW ECE Assistant Professor Brian Johnson featured in IEEE Spectrum article on how the novel coronavirus has disrupted labwork and field experiments at various institutions around the country.
 Read more here.

 The UW Office of the Provost’s list of resources